leancamp/organisers-guide/Organisers Guide.md

 3. Add more speaker ideas to your board.
 The best additions won't be typical startup or Lean Startup people, but rising stars in other communities you want to connect.
 Ask your local ambassadors for ideas here.

 Save the bigger name invititations for when the event gets bigger.
-(Most globally recognised names are happy to help, but only when the event is at least several hundred people.)
+(Most globally recognised names are happy to help, but only when the event is at least several hundred people.
+See "Big Names" below.)

 4. Start inviting, keeping in mind your budget and the number of flights you can currently afford.
 Don't invite anyone unless you can afford their flight already!

 Some people will decline but offer to video call in.  **DO NOT DO VIDEO CALLS FOR TALKS.** They are a logistical nightmare, and are not interactive enough for Leancamp.
 Politely decline and explain that Leancamp is much more interactive and that we can't plan around a strong enough internet connection.

+5. Diversity is extremely important to create a truely powerful and notable Leancamp.
+This stems from the principle that learning from people in different contexts gives us a broader perspective.

+To get diversity right, you need to start off by announcing speakers from all of the edge groups you want to be represented:
+- small communities of practice
+- gender
+- ethinicity

+By presenting a truely diverse set of speakers from the beginning, you'll be communicating *welcomeness* and *inclusiveness* to all, and plant the seeds of the Leancamp brand - as the place to learn from the most diverse sources.

+It's okay if the speaker lineup becomes doesn't become more diverse later.
+The important thing is start as diverse as possible - it makes sure everyone feels welcome and able to contribute.

 # Learning from the metrics